 In addition, the City should study the advantages and disadvantages of reducing the thresholds needed to move a project from board review to staff review.
-Currently, for multi-family projects, those thresholds are that the project must contain 51 or more units, at least 15% of which are reserved for households with incomes of 80% AMI or less.
+For example, a recently proposed Inclusionary Zoning proposal for multi-family projects sets thresholds at 10 or more units.
+Currently, for multi-family projects, the thresholds to qualify for the provisions of Section 30-3.45 are that the project must contain 51 or more units, at least 15% of which are reserved for households with incomes of 80% AMI or less.